andrewbrg/rulepilot/README.md

 - Simple to use
 - Written in TypeScript
+- Human-readable JSON rules
+- Fluent rule builder tool (ORM style)
 - Runs both in Node and in the browser
-- Lightweight andFast with no dependencies
+- Lightweight & Fast with **zero dependencies**
-- Granular rule evaluation
+- Both Simple & Granular rule evaluation
-- Human-readable JSON rules
-- Infinite nesting of rule conditions
+- Infinite nesting of conditions in rules
 - Supports `Any`, `All`, and `None` type conditions
 - Supports `Equal`, `NotEqual`, `GreaterThan`, `GreaterThanOrEqual`, `LessThan`, `LessThanOrEqual`, `In`, and `NotIn` operators
-- Fluent rule builder tool
-- Rule validation & debug tools
+- Validation & debug tools for rules

 ## Usage